Edward Dando: Biography

-There is little information about Dando's early life, although he was born in around 1803 and was a hatter—possibly an apprentice.
-Numerous sources give his name as Edward Dando, and his nationality as British, although the British Museum describes him as "John Dando", an American.
+There is little published information about Dando's early life, although he was born in around 1803 and was a hatter—possibly an apprentice.
+Numerous sources give his name as Edward Dando and his nationality as British, although the British Museum describes him as "John Dando", an American.

 In about 1826 Dando began the practice of eating and drinking at different food sellers without being able to afford the meal.
 Although out of work, he refused poor relief, saying he despised it because he "had a soul above it".
 Dando was arrested for his acts of theft at least as early as 1828.
-On an appearance in court in April 1830, the arresting police officer said Dando had been arrested 2 years previously after consuming 2 pots of ale and 2 lbs of rump steak and onions and then refusing to pay.
-Dando's April 1830 arrest followed his eating 1.75 lbs of ham and beef, a half-quartern loaf, 7 pats of butter and 11 cups of tea, coming to 3s.
-6d, at a time when the average weekly wage for agricultural labourers was between 8 and 12 shillings.
+On an appearance in court in April 1830, the arresting police officer said Dando had been arrested two years previously after consuming two pots of ale and 2 lbs of rump steak and onions and then refusing to pay.
+Dando's April 1830 arrest followed his eating 1.75 lbs of ham and beef, a half-quartern loaf, seven pats of butter and eleven cups of tea, coming to 3s 6d, at a time when the average weekly wage for agricultural labourers was between eight and twelve shillings.
 The magistrate sentenced him to one month at the house of correction in Brixton, Surrey, under the Vagrancy Act 1824.
-While in prison, Dando spent some time in solitary confinement after he stole bread and beef from his fellow prisoners.
+Dando spent some time in solitary confinement after he stole bread and beef from his fellow prisoners.

-On the day of his release he walked into an oyster shop and ate 13 dozen (156) oysters and a half-quartern loaf, washed down with 5 bottles of ginger beer—the ginger beer because he said he was troubled with wind.
+On the day of his release he walked into an oyster shop and ate thirteen dozen (156) oysters and a half-quartern loaf, washed down with five bottles of ginger beer—the ginger beer because, he said, he was troubled with wind.
 He was arrested and appeared in court; he explained that "I was very peckish, your Worship, after living on a gaol allowance so long, and I thought I'd treat myself to an oyster".
-This was the second oyster shop he visited that day: in the first he ate oysters and bread to the sum of 3s and 6d; the shop owner had kicked him and thrown him out of the shop.
-The magistrate sentenced Dando to three months in the Guildford house of correction in Surrey, where the punishment was more severe than Brixton, and warned him that if he repeated his crime, he faced transportation.
+This was the second oyster shop he visited that day: in the first he ate oysters and bread to the sum of 3s 6d; the shop owner had kicked him and thrown him out of the shop.
+The magistrate sentenced Dando to three months in prison, and elected that it should be in the Guildford House of Correction in Surrey, which was considered to keep tougher discipline than Dando had experienced in Brixton.
+He warned Dando that if he repeated his crime, he faced transportation.